SkygearIO/skygear-doc/content/server/data-type.md

-Data values is transformed to JSON according to their type.
-Types undefined in JSON will be serialized as JSON object with non-standard syntax.
+Data values are transformed to JSON according to their types.
+Types undefined in JSON will be serialized as a JSON object with non-standard syntaxes.

 |type|json type|example|
 |---|---|---|